 Google and other search engines display snippets of information about lenders.
 Once you find a prospective lender, you can instantly see the Google reviews other users and borrowers have left.
 Often, these are efficient indicators of the lender’s trustworthiness.

 If you intend to work with a moneylender, make sure to check the Ministry of Law’s Registry of Moneylenders.
-Doing so guarantees you’ll work with a licensed moneylender who will work with you towards your financing’s success.
+Doing so guarantees you’ll work with a legal moneylender who will work with you towards your financing’s success.

 If you have yet to find a reliable moneylender, you can always count on Fortune Credit’s personal loan service, which you can use for your extensive home renovation.